h2tc-roboticsx/H2TC/README.md

         └──optitrack.csv
 ```

+&#8195; For a detailed explanation of each file, please refer to the post `/doc/data_structure_full.md`.

 3. Process the organized data.
 Once the data organized, simply run the following command with your data folder path: